New AI forecasting tool aims to curb child malnutrition in Kenya

 According to a press release, Kenya has integrated a new AI forecasting tool for child malnutrition into its national drought early warning system.

 Announced at the One Health Summit in Lyon, the tool generates predictions of child malnutrition while visualizing them in an interactive dashboard.
-Researchers from the University of California and Cornell University teamed up to develop the tool, with the Jameel Observatory leading real-world testing efforts in Kenya.
+Researchers from the University of California at Berkeley and Cornell University teamed up to develop the tool, with the Jameel Observatory financially supporting, under their research accelerator projects initiatives, the initial phase of real-world testing efforts in Kenya.

 At the moment, child malnutrition in Kenya remains a major public issue.
 According to the latest UNICEF data, 2 million children are too short for their age due to chronic malnutrition.